 With spring in full bloom, the Easter holidays are a great time to get the whole family outdoors, enjoying the fresh air.

-At Crabtree & Crabtree we’re all about connecting with nature and enjoying a good old-fashioned holiday spent splashing through rivers, catching tadpoles, running as fast you can across open countryside, rock-pooling, surfing, bird watching, fishing and more.
+At Crabtree & Crabtree we’re all about connecting with nature and enjoying a good old-fashioned holiday spent splashing through rivers, playing Pooh sticks, running as fast you can across open countryside, rock-pooling, surfing, bird watching, fishing and more.

 Naturally, we have the perfect home-from-home for every family, whether you’re after an open-plan coastal pad or a remote hideaway where your children can run wild in the garden.
 Here’s our list of the best outdoor fun (and our pick of the best nearby family-friendly properties) to be had in the South of Scotland, Northumberland, and Yorkshire this Easter…

 Lambing at Jacksons Farm, Jedburgh